kanaimandal2002/rock-paper-scissors/README.md

 - Score tracking
 - Responsive design (works on mobile and desktop)

+## Live Demo

+You can view a live version of this tool at [(https://kanaimandal2002.github.io/rock-paper-scissor/)]

 ## How to Run
 1. Make sure you have Python installed
 2. Clone the repository: